GioF71/audio-tools/media-servers/tidal-hires/README.md

 Without an instance of MPD running, the renderer won't work.
 If you don't have MPD running, you can create one using [this repository for a MPD docker image](https://github.com/GioF71/mpd-alsa-docker).
 Be careful, don't create more renderers than you need: it can get confusing quickly!

+## A control point is required

+In order to access the media server, you will need to run a control point application: look [here](https://en.wikipedia.org/wiki/List_of_UPnP_AV_media_servers_and_clients#UPnP_control_points_and_player_software) for a list of choices.
+My personal preference goes to [upplay](https://www.lesbonscomptes.com/upplay/index.html) on Linux, MacOS and Windows and to [BubbleUPnP for DLNA/Chromecast](https://play.google.com/store/apps/details?id=com.bubblesoft.android.bubbleupnp&hl=en) for Android devices.
+Honorable mention for mConnect player lite, available for both [Android](https://play.google.com/store/apps/details?id=com.conversdigital&hl=en) and [iOS](https://apps.apple.com/it/app/mconnect-player-lite/id507379024).

 ## Limitations

 The only renderers know to be working with Tidal in hires mode (so using the variable `TIDAL_AUDIO_QUALITY` set to `HI_RES_LOSSLESS`) with upmpdcli as the media server are: